 The modern ELDs offer a wide range of data – driver behavior on speeding, hard braking, fuel use, IFTA automation, vehicle inspection reports, and much more.
 The data and analysis reports generated by the ELD-compliant platforms reduce the paperwork, keep the fleet managers updated on the driver’s and the vehicle’s location in real-time, allow for the planning of a better route, and increase overall operational efficiency.

 In light of the changes in the ELD mandate, Matrack Incorporation has designed a breakthrough piece of technology–MA-ELD Classic .
 It is FMSCA approved electronic logging device, with Bluetooth technology for uninterrupted connectivity.
 Some of its brilliant features include:

 - Maintenance Check alerts

-If your fleet is still using AOBRD, it is high time to update to ELD.
-You will need time to train your employees for successful transition, making sure that all the devices and applications are fully operational.
+If your fleet is still using AOBRD, it is high time to update to an Electronic Logging Device.
+You will need time to train your employees for a successful transition, making sure that all the devices and applications are fully operational.
 Also, the sooner you have adopted ELD, the better chances are of you avoiding noncompliance or any other regulatory issue.

 Visit MatrackInc.com today and join in with the thousands of others who save time, hassle, and money by investing in ELD-compliant devices.